 Pasta alla Norma is one of the most delicious dishes of Sicilian tradition.
-It combines fresh tomato sauce, small cubes or sliced fried eggplant and is sprinkled with a bit of ricotta salata that makes the dish even more tasty.
+It combines fresh tomato sauce, small cubes, or sliced fried eggplant and is sprinkled with a bit of ricotta salata that makes the dish even tastier.

 The pasta is widespread throughout Sicily, and each town has its own pasta alla norma better known by the name of “pasta cu li milinciani” (pasta with eggplants).

 It is native to the area of Catania and where its name originated.
 But more specifically, it was Nino Martoglio (1870-1921), a well-known playwright from Catania, who, saw this well-seasoned dish and exclaimed: “Chista è ‘na vera Norma! “, “this is a real Norma”, to indicate its supreme goodness, comparing it to the masterpiece “Norma” of the great composer Vincenzo Bellini.

 - 400 g Rigatoni pasta(14 oz)

 - Cut the eggplant into cubes, leave them in salted water for 20-30 minutes.